PraveenPal4232/PraveenPal4232/README.md

 - 🔭 I’m currently working on @node and @react
 - 🌱 I’m currently learning @webpack
-- 👯 I’m looking to collaborate on opensource
+- 👯 I love contributing to the community by giving talks, writing blog posts, mentoring, etc. whenever I can.
 - 💬 Ask me about WPO, Javascript
 - 📫 How to reach me: <a href="https://twitter.com/PraveenPal4232">Twitter</a>  <a href="https://www.linkedin.com/in/praveenpal4232/">Linkedin</a>  <a href="https://www.instagram.com/praveenpal4232/">Instagram</a>
 - ⚡ Fun fact: When I'm not coding, I love writing about ❤️ <a href="https://www.instagram.com/ishqkepaigaam/">Love</a>